 Distributing the oral history will depend on the copyright, funding, and goals of the project.
 A simple, cheap solution is uploading the audio or video to a site like YouTube.
 Another option is to host the material on the organization’s website.
 The transcribed audio can also be published as a book (or assembled with other oral histories into one book), which will require book design and printing (I could write an entire post on this topic).
 If the oral history is intended for private distribution within a family or organization, then the book option is probably the best way to share the content.

-The process of creating oral histories is often exciting and rewarding; it does entail a lot of work, but the results are worth the effort.
+The process of creating oral histories and creating an oral history program is often exciting and rewarding; it does entail a lot of work, but the results are worth the effort.
 While creating this post, I have also been developing the outline of my next oral history project, I am thrilled with the prospect and know that this work will provide a service to the interested community.

-Enjoy the process of building your next oral history project, and if you need help, please reach out to me.
+Enjoy the process of building your next oral history project, and check out our services if you need help with an oral history program or publishing program.